emb-riscv/specs-markdown/csrs.md

 TODO: allocate a number for it.

-Proposal [PA]: truncation of priority bits: should be done at the least-significant end, to avoid the kind of priority inversion.
+> <sup>[PA]: the truncation of priority bits should be done at the least-significant end, to avoid priority inversion. [ilg] this might be done for example by moving the bits to the high end of the register, but this requires later handling the priority as word/double word.<sup>

 ## Interrupt Priority Threshold Increase (`ipriothinc`)